MicroEJ/docs/ApplicationDeveloperGuide/js/builtin.rst

 ..
 MicroEJ Corp.
 PROPRIETARY/CONFIDENTIAL.
 Use is subject to license terms.
 ..

-.. _microjs.builtin:
+.. _js.builtin:

 ================
 Built-in objects
 ================

-All standard built-in objects from ECMAScript 5.1 are available in MicroJS.
+All standard built-in objects from ECMAScript 5.1 are supported.
 For the complete reference about these built-in objects, consult the `ECMA 5.1 specification <https://www.ecma-international.org/ecma-262/5.1/#sec-15>`_.

 For a description and usage examples of each method or property, consult a JavaScript documentation such as `Mozilla Developer Reference <https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects>`_.